 The links between human rights and peace are being widely developed.
-We salute with great respect the vote by Mauritania in favour of the Declaration on the Right to Peace at the General Assembly in 2016.
-It is time implement the right to peace and to develop subsequent public peace policies .
+We salute the vote by St-Kitts and Nevis in favour of the Declaration on the Right to Peace, at the General Assembly in 2016.
+It is time to implement it.